 - There should be a gap between the heart and V shape under it.

-- All the arrowheads and all of the hearts should be the same shape.
+- Arrow heads and hearts should be the same shape as each other.

 - The arrow heads should line up to the shafts.